 This one is has a similar shaped handle to the Edesia tamper above, but a slightly more basic shaped base – and comes with a tamper mat, for the tamper to sit in.

-The blurb states this is to protect the base from the kitchen worktop, however come on, it’s stainless steel!
+The blurb states this is to protect the base from the kitchen worktop, but come on, it’s stainless steel!

 Check Price - Amazon UK